sebeid4556/DQMT-Database/README.md

 # DQMT-Database
-This application is a database for monster in DQMT (Dragon Quest Monsters Terry's Wonderland 3D)
+This application is a database of all monsters in DQMT (Dragon Quest Monsters Terry's Wonderland 3D).
 ![Alt text](screenshot/demo.gif)

 # How to Use